Covid: France to drastically restrict travel from UK

 These restrictions currently only apply to arrivals who are not fully vaccinated.

-Non-residents will need compelling reasons for entry, which include family visits - but not tourism or non-urgent work.
+Non-residents will need compelling reasons for entry - not tourism, family visits or non-urgent work.

 However, UK Transport Minister Grant Shapps said hauliers would be exempt from the new restrictions.